 Pressure continues to burgeon for Goa casinos, as the outcome of the current elections will play a chief role in deciding their fate.
 In a latest salvo, the Congress has announced that if they were to gain power, alcohol licenses for casinos would not be renewed.
 In the meantime, due the election code, the Chief Minister’s office (CMO) is unable to grant a license to the sixth casino and this will done following the election results, which are due to be announced on March 11.
-People who play poker in India will be keenly awaiting the results.
+People who play poker will be keenly awaiting the results.

 Prohibiting casinos was one of the main promises by the Congress in its election manifesto and now, Girish Chodankar, Secretary, AICC told reporters, "Once we form the government, I assure you we will not renew the excise licenses of the offshore casino vessels once they expire on March 31.”

 He further went on to state that this step would be implemented after taking all legal precautions so that, “the casino operators don’t challenge our decision in the court.”